top of page

 Fireweed Kinship Society supports the work of tapahtêyimôkamik to co-create rites of passage for Indigenous 2S/LGBTQIA+ youth and their kinship relations.
 We also support okimaw kihêw mêkwanak to create supportive spaces for parents, family, and friends of Indigenous 2S/LGBTQ+ youth.

-tapahtêyimôkamik
+tapahtêyimôkamik (humble lodge)

 We aim to nurture the spirit fire that exists within each of us to learn and embody our kinship roles and responsibilities.